BradyBrenot/huestacean/README.md

 Download the latest from [releases](https://github.com/BradyBrenot/huestacean/releases).
 Extract anywhere.
 Run `huestacean.exe`

 ### macOS
+Only supported on macOS 10.7+ (uses [https://developer.apple.com/documentation/avfoundation/avcapturescreeninput](AVCaptureScreenInput))

 Download the .app from [releases](https://github.com/BradyBrenot/huestacean/releases) and run it.

 So far it's only been tested on 10.11.6 on an old Macbook Pro.

 ### Linux
 Build from source.
 See relevant section under Building.

+### Android
+This is still **experimental**, and is known to crash.
+Side-load the APK and run it.
+It does not currently run as a service so Android will kill it to save resources if it thinks it needs to.
+Requires Android 5.0 (uses [MediaProjection](https://developer.android.com/reference/android/media/projection/package-summary.html))

 ## Reporting bugs
 Use this repository's [Issues](https://github.com/BradyBrenot/huestacean/issues) to report bugs or other problems.